digitalearthafrica/deafrica-training-workshop/README.md

 git config --global credential.helper store git push --set-upstream origin <branch_name>
 ```
+To start a pull request:
+* You can now go to https://github.com/digitalearthafrica/deafrica-training-workshop
+* There should be a notification box that says something like `<branch_name> recently pushed`.
+Click the button **Create Pull request**
+* Put in a description of your changes
+* Add some people to review your changes

 > **Troubleshooting:** If you get the error message:
 `remote: Invalid username or password.